-If we are to avoid runaway climate change we must make the Harrogate District carbon neutral by 2050 and reduce our carbon emissions by 40% by 2020.
+If we are to avoid runaway climate change we must make the Harrogate District carbon neutral by 2030 and reduce our carbon emissions by 10% each year over the next decade.

-On average, we each have a carbon footprint of about 12 tonnes of CO2 in the UK.
-To give us 60% chance of staying below 1.5 degree of global warming we need to halve this in the next 10 years.
+On average, we each have a carbon footprint of about 10 tonnes of CO2 in the UK.
+To give us a 60% chance of staying below 1.5 degree of global warming we need to halve this in the next 10 years.

 These are the key areas you need to consider.

-When you know the carbon cost of you lifestyle you can make changes to reduce it.
+When you know the carbon cost of your lifestyle you can make changes to reduce it.

 There are a number of carbon footprint calculators available to help you work out how big yours is;

-World Wildlife Fun (WWF): The most basic of the three systems, it provides a good introduction to the process but does not go into detail.
+World Wildlife Fund (WWF): The most basic of the four systems, it provides a good introduction to the process but does not go into detail.